Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 Create an organization
 --------------------

-Administrative operation requires the installation of the [parsec client](https://docs.parsec.cloud/en/latest/userguide/installation.html).
+Administrative operation requires the installation of the [parsec client application](https://docs.parsec.cloud/en/latest/userguide/installation.html).
 This operation can be performed on an other machine than the metadata server.
 To create an organization, the administrator need to provide:

  - The [parsec][parsec] metadata server location, through a parsec url `parsec://hostname:port`
  - The `administration_token` configured in the [parsec][parsec] metadata server.